-Right for today Better for the Future We are a multi layer and multi service organisation working with a blend of modern and legacy working practices.
-We are a smaller organisation and our roles have changed in line with modern working practices.
-Our employees have mixed feelings about working for Falkirk Council but one of our strengths is having a committed and customer focused workforce.
+2017: Right for today 2022: Better for the Future We are a multi layer and multi service organisation working with a blend of modern and legacy working practices.
+We are a smaller organisation and our roles have changed in line w Our employees have mixed feelings about working for Falkirk Council but one of our strengths is having a committed and customer focused workforce.
 Our employees are proud to work for Falkirk Council.
 Our employees are skilled at what they do now.
 Many of our employees are ready to be more innovative and empowered to take this commitment, focus and skill set to the next level in supporting new ways of service delivery over the coming years.
-Our employees are well trained and supported to be flexible, adaptable and ready to respond to our customers' needs using the right tools and technology.
+Our employees are well trained and supported to be flexible, ac customers' needs using the right tools and technology.
 Our absence rates are high and the way we work does not always allow our employees to work flexibly and empowered to deliver services to customers.
-Our absence rates are relatively low because we allow our employees to work flexibly and be empowered to deliver services to our customers, and use effective leadership skills to support our workforce.
-We run our services from many buildings across the Falkirk Council area.
+Our absence rates are relatively low because we allow our employe to deliver services to our customers, and use effective leadership sk We run our services from many buildings across the Falkirk Council area.
 Some buildings are in a state of disrepair and dilapidation.
 We can't provide all services from all buildings.
 We have fewer but well maintained buildings.
-In our offices, we will aim to get it right first time for our customers when we meet them face to face.
-Our employees will be ready to help no matter where they are based or what job they do.
+In our offices, we customers when we meet them face to face.
+Our employees will be are based or what job they do.
 We get the job done in delivering services but only some services are delivered digitally and in a way that is cost effective and efficient.
 We don't always have an accurate cost for running our services.
 Our services are efficient and effective.
-We work in a way that avoids unnecessary cost and activity to provide the right service at the right cost.
+We work in a way that as provide the right service at the right cost.